camsellem/grafana-privacy-demo/README.md

 ./demo.sh deploy
  ```

-Once the deployment is over the script should displayed the address of the web portal and the Agent Push API
+Once the deployment is over the script should displayed the address of the web portal and the Grafana Agent Push API

 ## Limitations
 Because the web portal and the Grafana Agent Push API endpoint are exposed on different ports, you need to disable CORS protection in your browser.

-One way to do it is by starting chrome with the specific flag as shown below
+One way to do it is by starting chrome with the specific flag as shown below:

 ```sh
 open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security